Durham W.F.C.

 Durham Women Football Club is a women's football club based in Durham, Northern England.
 Since 2014 the team has competed in the Women's Super League 2 (WSL2), the second tier of Women's football in England, having been awarded a licence in its inaugural season.
-They play their home games at Maiden Castle, part of Durham University.
+They play most of their home games at Maiden Castle, part of Durham University, with League Cup matches played at Mariners Park, South Shields F.C.

 History

 Durham W.F.C. was founded in 2014 as a collaboration between South Durham & Cestria Girls and Durham University.
 Prior to that, Cestria, founded in 2006 as a youth team by Lee Sanders, had become perennial achievers, winning the World Peace Cup in Oslo in 2010 and finishing runners-up at the 2011 Gothia World Youth Cup.
 In their only season as a senior side before the merger Cestria won the 2012–13 Northern Combination Women's Football League.
 Sanders, in conjunction with Quentin Sloper, head of sport at Durham University, then created Durham W.F.C in time for the 2014 FA WSL expansion.

 Durham's first competitive matches were in the 2013–14 FA Women's Cup where they reached the fifth round.
 The team's first league game was held on 17 April 2014, a 4–2 defeat against local rivals Sunderland at their New Ferens Park home.
 The Wildcats secured their first league victory away at London Bees, with a 1–0 win at The Hive Stadium.
 Despite a difficult start to the 2014 season, the Wildcats finished 6th.
 They won five, drew three and lost ten of their eighteen games.

 2015 saw a much improved season for the Wildcats, including a better points total, albeit achieving a lower league finish, 7th place a reward for an injury-ravaged season.
 However 2016, saw Durham really hit their stride, with the Wildcats competing for promotion up until the final weeks of the season.
 The signings of Sarah Robson, Becky Salicki and Emily Roberts among others proved a catalyst as the Wildcats excelled throughout 2016.
 A record-breaking season eventually ended in a 4th-place finish with a highest-ever points total.
 They were also awarded the 'FA WSL 2 Club of the Year' award at the 2017 FA Women's Football Awards.